lukasz-kaniowski/cucumber-selenium-rc/README.md

-# Sandbox application using cucumber ant selenium rc
+# Sandbox application using cucumber and selenium rc

 Webapp is a showoff application from spring.
 It is build on spring-mvc 3.
 Testing is done via cucumber and selenium rc.